Flight to Hong Kong: Plot

 Tony becomes romantically involved with Pamela, so Jean leaves him.
 Lobero contacts Tony with an idea to steal a million dollars' worth of diamonds from a syndicate courier before delivering them to Lobero.
 Tony fakes his own death, leaving all his property to Jean and Mama Lin in his will.
 Bribing his way onto a freighter's crew, he arrives in San Francisco after a year-long trip to evade the syndicate, who suspects he is not dead.
 He tries to call Lobero, but Lobero is out of town, so he goes to find Pamela, only to find she has written a new novel with a character based on him and is now romantically involved with a professional tennis player.
 Afterward, he tries to visit Lobero, only to find him murdered by a syndicate gunman.
 When syndicate men spot him and give chase, he flees to the piers, where Boris finally finds him.
 Boris gets him on a ship to eventually return to Hong Kong.

 Tony contacts Mama Lin and Jean, who are happy he is still alive.
 He arranges to meet them, but they are followed by syndicate men, so they split up at Tony's urging.
 Mama Lin asks for assistance from a police officer, who arrests one of the men, alerting the police to the possible presence of Nicco, who had taken Tony's place as the syndicate's Macau chief.
-Mama Lin meets Tony at the Botanical Gardens and take a taxi to Victoria Gap, where they pick up Jean, but they are immediately pursued by Nicco and his henchmen.
+Mama Lin meets Tony at the Botanical Gardens and takes a taxi to Victoria Gap, where they pick up Jean, but they are immediately pursued by Nicco and his henchmen.
 Tony and the women continue to the Star Ferry, with Nicco not far behind.
 As the women board the ferry, Tony tries to give the diamonds back, but Nicco says it's too late to save his life.
 As they escort Tony to a syndicate car, the police arrive and swarm the car, arresting them all, leaving the women by themselves, wondering what's to become of Tony.